Signal Weight key Default Source

 reflection_boost (default SearchConfig.reflection_boost = 1.0)

 When REFLECTIONs are included, their final score is multiplied by this factor.
-The default 1.0 leaves REFLECTIONs on equal footing with regular thoughts; raise it above 1.0 to give high-level abstractions a modest upranking so they surface for broad queries without dominating narrow ones.
+The default 1.0 leaves REFLECTIONs on equal footing with regular thoughts while scoring; raise it above 1.0 to give high-level abstractions a modest upranking so they surface for broad queries without dominating narrow ones.
+Equal scoring is not the last word on the result window: reflection_topk_cap runs afterwards and can evict a REFLECTION that scored its way in.

 # Stronger boost -- reflections rank near the top for broad queries